How To Determine Qualified Wages For The Employee Retention Tax Credit

 What Is Full-Time Equivalent When Claiming The ERC?

-The IRS defines a full-time employee as an employee who is employed on average at least 30 hours of service per week or 130 hours of service per calendar month.
-It’s important to know how many full-time employees you have because this will change the percentage of the wages you paid you will receive back as an ERC.
+The IRS defines a full-time employee as an employee who works at least 30 hours per week or 130 hours per month.
+Knowing how many employees you have is critical to calculating your ERC refund.

 Calculating FTE For The Employee Retention Tax Credit

-- For businesses with greater than 100 average full-time employees in 2019, ONLY wages paid to employees not providing services are qualified wages.
+- ONLY wages paid to employees not providing services are counted as qualified wages.

 The Bottom Line On Determining Qualified Wages For The Employee Retention Credit